FDSN/StationXML/docs/level-station.rst

    .. container:: description

       The Station container.
 All channel metadata for this station is contained within this element.
 A Description element may be included with the official station name and other descriptive information.
 An Identifier element may be included to designate a persistent identifier (e.g. DOI) to use for citation or reference.
 A Comment element may be included for additional comments.
+An active Station should not use the endDate attribute.
+Unlike SEED, do not use an endDate in the distant future to mean active.

 .. tabularcolumns::|l|l|l|1|1|